 - Enjoy a night out on the town.
 Sydney is known for fine dining, so enjoy a night on the town eating at renown chef Peter Gilmore’s iconic Quay restaurant which offers picturesque views of the harbour and Opera House, Paul Carmichael’s Momofuku Seiobo which pairs Caribbean-Australian food, or Neil Perry’s Deco-era dining room at Rockpool Bar & Grill.

-- End the evening on a high point by enjoying a drink at one of the many small bars popping up around Sydney.
+- Explore Sydney’s small bar scene.
+End the evening on a high point by enjoying a drink at one of the many small bars popping up around Sydney.
 I’m a big fan of Grandma’s, Stitch Bar (for a bit of hidden bar action), and The Rook rooftop bar.

-- Discover why the famed mountains just outside of Sydney are called the Blue Mountains with a half day adventure out-of-town.
+- Discover why they’re called the Blue Mountains with a half day adventure to these famous mountains.
 Take a guided tour take a guided walk of the national park, visit the Three Sisters, and if there’s time visit Katoomba Scenic World to take the world’s steepest passenger railway with a 52º incline.
 Be sure to explore Leura for quaint shops and delicious home-style eats.
 All accessible by Sydney Trains.

-If you are staying overnight in Sydney I recommend checking into the new Felix Hotel.
+If you are staying overnight in Sydney I recommend checking into the newest Sydney Airport accommodation – Felix Hotel.
 This sophisticated boutique hotel, whose design has nods towards the 1960s golden age of flying, is located just a short walk from Sydney International Airport.
 With rooms named after their level of luxury, from economy to first class, and views looking over the runway, design and aviation enthusiasts will be excited about their next Sydney layover!

 If you are staying a little longer, I like to stay at the spacious and uber stylish Hilton Sydney, located on George Street.
 With easy access to the airport – Town Hall train station directly across the road – and just a short walk to Circular Quay, you’ll be able to take in all Sydney has to offer during your stopover.